Geada734/stegonosaurus-rex/README.md

 `pip install -r requirements.txt`

-*Note it is recommended to install the dependencies inside a virtual environment.
+*Note: It is recommended to install the dependencies inside a virtual environment.
 My personal preference is [venv](https://docs.python.org/3/library/venv.html).*

 ## Running the Server